 According to Gunnar, you should know a few exercises you can practice almost anywhere.
 However, one, basically, does not need to design a special workout routine only for the purpose of exercising anywhere.

 Isn’t it true that you can walk anywhere?
 And, for the most part, that is the best workout.
 Lunges and crunches are two of Peterson’s favorite exercises.
 He also recommends keeping a jump rope on hand for “portable cardio.”

 Take your family for a hike

 “Lounging at the dinner table between courses makes it easy to wind up eating.”
-Rather, get some of the gang together and go for a quick walk outside.
-“You’ll get rid of the excess fat while avoiding the temptation of savoring side dishes and sweets,” Gunnar says
+Rather, get some of the gang together and take a quick walk outside.
+“You’ll get rid of the excess fat while avoiding the temptation of savoring side dishes and sweets,” Gunnar says.